boriel-basic/zxbasic/docs/index.md

 Only for true hackers: This explains how the compiler does it job, how to expand it, etc. You must be a bit crazy if you enter here...

 # Other Architectures
 ZX Basic was designed from the base as a Retargeable Compiler, so it should be not hard to extend it to other architectures.
 This is `work in progress`.
-See [[ZX_BASIC:Other architectures|Other Architectures]] for more info.
+See [other architectures](other_architectures.md) for more info.